HEART DISEASE - FACT VS FICTION

 Ways to improve heart health

 The food that we eat has a direct connection with our heart.
 For instance, if you drink caffeine, the heart speeds up.
 And, if we eat too many saturated fats, our heart ends up being encased in fat.
 Obesity is the leading cause of heart disease, followed by high blood pressure and diabetes.

 There are various heart healthy diets that you can research.
 For example, the Mediterranean diet is immensely popular globally when it comes to heart health.
-Its beneficial effect on heart health has made it deserves all the hype.
-According to the research in Nutrition Journal, Mediterranean diet plays a major role in managing and balancing the levels of fat in the blood.
+Its beneficial effect on heart health deserves the hype.
+According to the research in Nutrition Journal, the Mediterranean diet plays a major role in managing and balancing the levels of fat in the blood.

 Both smoking and exposure to secondhand smoke is harmful to your heart’s health.
 The nicotine from cigarettes causes your blood vessels to contract, but it also boosts up your blood pressure.
 This, in turn, can become the leading cause of cardiovascular disease.
 It also increases the risk of metabolic syndrome.

-Metabolic syndrome is an amalgamation of many risk factors that increase the possibility of succumbing to heart disease.
+Metabolic syndrome is an amalgamation of many risk factors that increase the possibility of heart disease.
 These risk factors include diabetes or stroke.
-In accordance with the recent study from Diabetology and Metabolic Syndrome, it was found that inflammation increased due to smoking; thus, in turn, increasing the risk of heart diseases.
+In accordance with a recent study on Diabetology and Metabolic Syndrome, it was found that inflammation increased due to smoking; thus, in turn, increasing the risk of heart diseases.

 Rapid urbanization and hectic work schedules means people are much more inactive than they were in the past.
 People generally move less than they used to.
 Even taking small steps such as walking for 30 mins a day can help improve heart health.